 Another book that had some insights was God at War by Greg Boyd.
 This book is not about Genesis, but contains evidence for the gap from his studies and from ancient myths which portray a great war between cosmic powers that destroy the earth.

 “was formless and empty.”
-This could also be translated, “became formless and empty,” and there is evidence that that is exactly what happened.
+From the scope of Scripture, this could also be translated as “became formless and empty,” and there is evidence that that is exactly what happened.

-“the Spirit of God.”
-This is a difficult phrase to interpret, and in fact it is easier to get a “big picture” of what is going on than a specific interpretation.
-This is due to the broad range of meanings of “spirit” and even “spirit of God.”
-The Hebrew word translated “Spirit” is ruach (#07307 רוּחַ), and it can refer to a large number of things.
+“the spirit of God.”
+The “spirit of God” is God’s active power and presence.
+The Hebrew word translated “spirit” is ruach (#07307 רוּחַ), a feminine noun, and it can refer to a large number of things.
+The “spirit of God” in this context is not separate from God Himself, but is a way of speaking about His power in action.
+The phrase, “And the spirit of God was hovering over the face of the waters,” is difficult to interpret, and it is easier to get a “big picture” of what is going on than a specific interpretation.
+This is due in part to the broad range of meanings of “spirit” and even “spirit of God.”
 It is important in the study of God’s Word to become familiar with the large semantic range of ruach because it includes things such as God in motion; wind; breath; the gift of holy spirit God put upon some people in the Old Testament; good spirit beings, evil spirit beings, the natural life of our fleshly bodies that is sometimes referred to as “soul;” the life force that will animate resurrected bodies in the future; and the activities of the mind including people’s thoughts, attitudes, and emotions.

 Another meaning is the “wind of God” (cp.
 NAB; NJB; NRSV), and according to that use of ruach, God’s wind was moving on the face of the deep, again giving us the picture of God moving and about to bring forth the earth as we know it.
 The idea of God’s wind gets support from the records in which the wind of God helped accomplish God’s purposes, such as when a great wind parted the Sea during the Exodus and Israel crossed the Sea on dry land.
 Also, in Hebrew, the “wind of God” can mean a “mighty wind,” but that idea has less scholarly support.